electron/rfcs/text/0017-shared-texture.md

 > This method is only available in the main process.

-* `options` Object - Options for importing shared texture.
+* `options` Object - Options for importing a shared texture.
-  * `textureInfo` [SharedTextureImportTextureInfo](structures/shared-texture-import-texture-info.md) - The information of shared texture to import.
+  * `textureInfo` [SharedTextureImportTextureInfo](#sharedtextureimporttextureinfo-object) - The information of shared texture to import.
   * `allReferenceReleased` Function (optional) - Called when all references in all processes are released, you should keep native texture valid until this callback is called.

 Imports the shared texture from the given options.
-A copy of the native texture will be made, so that you can release the native texture after the import is complete.

 Returns `SharedTextureImported` - The imported shared texture.